You might be a full-time classroom teacher who needs to take an unexpected day off and wants to keep their class busy and engaged in your absence.

 1. Pick and Mix

-This activity requires a little preparation ahead of time, but your energy investment will be more than justified by the number of activities you can pull out of your hat instantly when needed.
+This activity requires a little preparation ahead of time.
+Still, your energy investment will be more than justified by the number of activities you can pull out of your hat instantly when needed.

-The words you choose for your list will, of course, depend on the age of the students you’ll be teaching.
+The words you choose for your list will depend on the age of the students you’ll be teaching.
 As a sub, you might not always know what age group you’ll be teaching, so it’s worth preparing a few different lists for different age groups in advance.
-There are innumerable suitable word lists available for each grade, a quick Google search away.
+There are innumerable suitable word lists for each grade, a quick Google search away.

 Then, when you need a spontaneous activity, pull out your bag and ask a student to pull out three words at random.
 The students must write a poem that incorporates the three chosen words.